SihaoCheng/SihaoCheng.github.io/index.md

 ## Discoveries about white dwarfs from _Gaia_ satellite
 I also work on [white dwarfs](https://en.wikipedia.org/wiki/White_dwarf), the destiny of most stars in the universe.
 Using data from the [_Gaia_](https://www.cosmos.esa.int/web/gaia/home) space mission, I discovered a new population of white dwarfs that **cool extremely slowly** and some others that are **merger products**.
-My work has led to two papers (click the figures below), one of which was highlighted by [astrobites](https://astrobites.org/2019/11/12/the-slowly-cooling-white-dwarfs-who-say-ne/) and [AAS Nova](https://aasnova.org/2019/11/19/the-slowly-cooling-white-dwarfs-who-say-ne/).
+My work has led to two papers (click the figures below), one of which was highlighted by [astrobites](https://astrobites.org/2019/11/12/the-slowly-cooling-white-dwarfs-who-say-ne/) and [AAS Nova](https://aasnova.org/2019/11/19/the-slowly-cooling-white-dwarfs-who-say-ne/) and considered a major discovery in Gaia data.

 To make white dwarf research easier, I also built a publically available package [`WD_models`](https://github.com/SihaoCheng/WD_models) in python for transformation between white dwarf photometry and physical properties.
 <br>